renpy/renpy/sphinx/source/python.rst

 Init Python Statement
 ---------------------

-The ``init python`` statement runs python code at initialization time, before the game loads.
-Among other things, this code can be used to define classes and functions, or to initialize styles, config variables, or persistent data. ::
+The ``init python`` statement runs Python at initialization time, before the game loads.
+Among other things, this can be used to define classes and functions, or to initialize styles, config variables, or persistent data. ::